Take a sneak peek at the new NIST.gov and let us know what you think!

 *Incomplete data, with a varying number of programs reporting each year.

-Are Fortune 500 companies winning the Baldrige Award?Of the 96 award recipients since 1988, 4 have been among the Fortune 500: Motorola (1988), Federal Express Corp.
+Are Fortune 500 companies winning the Baldrige Award?Of the 102 award recipients since 1988, 4 have been Fortune 500 companies: Motorola (1988), Federal Express Corp.
 (1990), Eastman Chemical Co.
 (1993), and Solectron Corp.
 (1991, 1997).
-Several other award recipients are subunits of Fortune 500 companies, including 3M, AT&T, Boeing, Caterpillar, Dana Corporation, Verizon Communications (formerly GTE), Honeywell Federal Manufacturing & Technologies, IBM, Marriott, Merrill Lynch, Motorola, Raytheon (formerly Texas Instruments), and Xerox.
+Several other award recipients are subunits of Fortune 500 companies, including 3M, AT&T, Boeing, Caterpillar, Dana Corporation, Honeywell Federal Manufacturing & Technologies, IBM, Lockheed Martin, Marriott, Merrill Lynch, Motorola, Raytheon (formerly Texas Instruments), Verizon Communications (formerly GTE), and Xerox.
 Nestlé Purina PetCare Co.
 (2010) is a subunit of Nestlé, a global Fortune 100 company.
 Many subunits are large companies in their own right.
 Cadillac, a division of General Motors, was an award recipient in 1990.
 Award recipients Sunny Fresh Foods (1999 and 2005, now Cargill Kitchen Solutions) and Cargill Corn Milling (2008) are businesses of Cargill, Inc., the largest privately held U.S. corporation, which would rank in the top 10 companies in the Fortune 500 if it were publicly held.

 Do Malcolm Baldrige National Quality Award recipients and applicants sustain their performance improvement efforts?Baldrige Award recipients continue to strive for performance excellence.
 It is expected that recipients will continue their efforts, since they have embraced a system that requires commitment to continuous improvement.
 Unlike ISO 9001, which registers a quality system, Baldrige evaluates whether an applicant has embedded a dynamic management system aimed at pursuing ongoing performance improvement with a goal of excellence in its organization.
 The Baldrige Criteria for Performance Excellence are dynamic, setting new challenges for both Baldrige Award recipients and applicants.
 This is shown by the fact that award recipients often say that their rate of improvement goes up markedly after they receive the award.